random82/blog/_posts/2017-11-19-simple-pdf-text-extractor-adla.md

 ## ADLA extractors

 Out of the box, Azure Data Lake Analytics supports CSV, TSV and text files.
-Content of these formats cane be read line by line using EXTRACT function and selecting one of available extractors.
+Content of these formats can be read line by line using EXTRACT expression and selecting one of available extractors.
 After installing [Cognitive extensions](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-u-sql-cognitive) we get an access to image extractors that support graphic files.

 In my case I wanted to scrape text from invoices and statements I receive electronically and process the data using ADLA itself.
 Given OCR being available in Cognitive extension, I initially though about rendering PDFs but it seemed like an overkill to me, especially when my PDFs have nicely organised text layers.